ThH00/ThH00.github.io/08-2024-dynamics/homepage.md

 - [Problem 08-004](https://youtu.be/16BBDDS5nMg)

 Please solve the problems yourselves.
 I am more than happy to look at your problem set solutions before or after lecture and during office hours.
 The numerical final answers to the problems can be found at the back of the MKB textbook.

+You may want to turn YouTube notifications on for my channel to receive notifications when the videos become available.
+See [this link for instructions](https://support.google.com/youtube/answer/3382248?hl=en&co=GENIE.Platform%3DAndroid).You may want to turn YouTube notifications on for my channel to receive notifications when the videos become available.
+See [this link for instructions](https://support.google.com/youtube/answer/3382248?hl=en&co=GENIE.Platform%3DAndroid).

 ### Syllabus
 Syllabus: Please read the complete [syllabus](MECH230-Syllabus-Sec2.pdf) carefully.